 Suantang shuijiao: Trying these hot and sour soup dumplings is a must while you are in Shaanxi.
 The dumplings are made with mutton, diced leek, and sesame, as opposed to the pork that is common throughout the rest of China.

 Roujiamo: Xi'an's answer to the burger, this dish of braised meat and leavened bread dates back further than its western counterpart and is arguably more delicious.
-Often paired with liangpi (cold noodles), this is a classic duo.
 Find the best lamb and beef roujiamo in the Muslim Quarter (they are a great portable snack to enjoy while you're walking around, too!).

 Paomo: The quintessential Xi'an dish, paomo is unleavened flatbread soaked in rich mutton soup.
 A tear-it-yourself approach to the bread means paomo is a unique, hands-on, and delicious experience.

 Biangbiang Noodles: As well as being delicious, biangbiang noodles are famous for having the most complex character in Chinese (made up of 53 strokes) in their name.
 Biangbiang noodles are incredibly thick and long, with just one giant noodle sometimes being served in each bowl!
 This dish can also be found in the Muslim Quarter at Loubeilou Fanzhuang.